 Family law and women’s equality

-Family law is a women’s equality issue.
-Violence against women in relationships undermines women’s equality rights.
-Family law can have clear benefits for women when courts recognize their needs and interests and continued progress in this area of law has great potential to change women’s lives for the better.
+Family law is a gender equality issue.
+Gender-based violence and income disparities in relationships undermine equality rights.
+Family law can have clear benefits for women and others who face gender discrimination when courts recognize their needs and interests, and continued progress in this area of law has great potential to change many lives for the better.

 We work with a broad range of community organizations, family law practitioners, and academics to address emerging issues in the area of family law and access to justice.

 We work on family law issues in several areas, including:

 - Providing education materials on family law, including an information booklet on separation agreements, a webinar on Charter equality values in family law, and two family law workshops for frontline service providers